 It’s one of the world’s most popular beverages.
 Millions of people, especially those in Western countries, begin the day with a cup of java, both for a caffeine boost and because it’s an enjoyable drink to sip.
 In fact, Starbucks has built an empire around serving thirsty people piping hot mugs of coffee.
+Who doesn’t enjoy drinking a hot cup of coffee to get the day started?

 We now know that coffee is linked with surprising health benefits.
 Studies suggest that coffee drinkers enjoy a lower risk of certain health problems, including cardiovascular disease, Parkinson’s disease, gout, cirrhosis of the liver, type 2 diabetes, and may be at lower risk of certain forms of cancer, including liver cancer.
 Some people sip coffee because they believe it helps with weight control and, possibly, gives their resting metabolic rate a boost.
 It would certainly be a boon if caffeine boosted fat burning.
 What does science say about this?